The biggest problems in finance marketing todayPosted on July 12th, 2019 by Jay Thomas

 Affirm has brought retailers, customers, and the lender closer together.
 The company has built trust through simple communication.
 Affirm’s system has distributed data and generated new revenue streams for itself and others.
 In a few steps, Affirm significantly improved its financial services marketing.
 How can you do the same?

-Steps to improve your financial services marketing
+Steps to improve your finance marketing

 Improving your marketing is one of the best things you can do.
 You’ll improve your company’s image, gain more customers, and build a stronger foundation for your business.
 Here are a few steps towards outperforming your competitors: